-A special request in iWriter means that a requester sends a project directly to you.
-The great thing about a special request is the fact that it pays more than the regular articles.
+A special request in iWriter means that a requester sends a project directly to you, or to a small group of writers that includes you.
+Special requests pay more than the regular articles.

 You also get to have repeated writing opportunities from the requesters.
-For example, I used to write eBooks for a specific requester for a long time.
+For example, a few years ago, I used to write eBooks for a specific requester.
+I did it for a long time.
 He kept giving me 5 star ratings since he already liked my style and I kept giving him great content.
 This therefore worked as an excellent symbiotic relationship.

 You will only be charged in case the first run gets some duplicate content.
 The content will be highlighted and you will have a chance to correct them.
 You’ll be given 3 chances to do this.
 If an article fails Copyscape thrice, your account will be suspended.

-Most good writers naturally don’t plagiarize so this shouldn’t worry you.
+Most good writers naturally don’t plagiarize so if you’re one, this shouldn’t worry you.

 iWriter has a short and very easy grammar test that you need to do before you start writing.
-To get to the grammar test, just click on “Write Content”, scroll down to articles tagged as “Standard” and click on the little grey plus sign then click “Write Article”.
+To get to the grammar test, just click on “Write Content”, scroll down to articles tagged as “Standard” and click on the little grey plus sign.
+Click “Write Article”.
 You’ll be prompted to do the short grammar test of 15 questions.
 Pass mark is 13 out of 15.

 Due to this fact, many who are below average give up within a few weeks.
-Therefore, please only start on it if you know for sure that your writing is above average.
-This site is my personal best in terms of purely article writing sites that don’t have barriers to entry.
+Only start on it if you know for sure that your writing is above average.
+This site used to be one of my personal best sites in my first year of writing.

 In case you will forget everything else I have written in this iWriter.com review, please remember these two things:

 - Always aim to get to the Elite Plus ranking so that you can earn good cash.